eliath/dotfiles/README.md

     `dscacheutil -flushcache`

     c.
-Change the spotlight keyboard shortcuts in System Prefs
+Change the spotlight keyboard shortcuts in System Prefs, and de-activate all mission control shortcuts

 3. Some App Store stuff: